Note: Due to the COVID-19 pandemic, lenders have reduced the maximum loan amount available with waived LMI. Please contact us for more information.

-Owning a conventional investment property can present many challenges.
+Owning a conventional investment property can present many challenges and costs.

 With a DHA property, most of these obligations are removed.

-You will have a government backed rental guarantee by the Department of Defence, regardless of whether there are tenants in occupation.
+- Rental guarantee: There is a government-backed rental guarantee by the Department of Defence and paid every month in advance, regardless of whether there are tenants in occupation.

-- Restoration provisions in the lease: the property will be restored to its original condition at the end of the lease and all fixtures will be removed.
+- Restoration provisions in the lease: The property will be maintained, repaired and restored to its original condition at the end of the lease, including all fixtures removed.

-- DHA property care services: including extensive property inspections, emergency repair services and general maintenance.
+- DHA property care services: This includes extensive property inspections, emergency repair services and general maintenance.